 Each of the four arms are secured to the steel runners with a single sheet metal screw.
 Here’s a close-up of how the telescoping arm is fastened with a 1/2″ sheet metal screw to the suspended ceiling steel runner.

-HVAC Flexible Air Duct Installation
+Install the Flexible Air Duct Branch Line

 Slip the inner core of the 6″ flexible air duct over the Speedi-Boot collar and secure with metal foil tape, smoothing the tape for an air tight seal.
 The 90° vent boot is ideal for situations like this where there’s no insulation, making for direct alignment with the flexible duct to avoid kinks.